People, Technology and Organisation

 The platform “people in complex working situations” brings together scientists and practitioners from various industries and institutions.
 Human factors initiatives from a variety of fields including aviation, the chemical industry, the health sector, police force, rescue organisations, psychology and consulting services work together in this interdisciplinary association.

-The association has been founded in 1999 and by now includes approximately 125 members from Germany, Austria, England, the Netherlands and Switzerland.
+The association has been founded in 1999 and by now includes approximately 150 members mainly from Germany, Austria and Switzerland.